Introduction and general terms

 Offensive or inappropriate content placed on the WaveLength website

-Where WaveLength reasonably believes that you are or may be in breach of any of the laws of England and Wales (or the law of Scotland if you live there) for example, because content you have posted may be defamatory, we may use your personal information to inform relevant third parties such as your employer, internet provider or relevant law enforcement bodies about the content and your behaviour.
+Where WaveLength reasonably believes that you are or may be in breach of any of the laws of England and Wales (or the law of Scotland if you live there), we may use your personal information to inform relevant third parties.
+For example, your employer, internet provider or relevant law enforcement bodies.

 How long will WaveLength keep my personal information?

 We will hold your personal information on our systems for as long as is necessary for the relevant activity.
-If you request us not to send you marketing information we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.
+If you request us not to send you marketing information, we will keep a record of your details and information to note that you do not want to be contacted by us.

-Where you contribute material to us, e.g. user generated content or in response to a particular campaign we will generally only keep your content for as long as is reasonably required for the purposes for which it was submitted unless otherwise stated at the point of generation.
+Where you contribute material to us (for example, user generated content or in response to a particular campaign) we will only keep it for as long as is required for the purposes for which it was submitted.
+That is unless otherwise stated when you gave it to us.

 Cookies Policy – information WaveLength collects from your computer or mobile device

 Cookies are small text files on your device.
 They are made by your web-browser when you visit a website.
 Every time you go back to that website, your browser will send the cookie file back to the website’s server.
 Cookies are useful because they allow a website to recognise a user’s device.
 You can find more information about cookies at: www.allaboutcookies.org and www.youronlinechoices.eu.
 For a video about cookies visit http://wiht.link/cookiesguide.

 Cookies do lots of different jobs.
 They let you move between pages, remember your preferences, and improve your online experience.